 Noisy Breathing Q & A

 Narrow or blocked airways can cause noisy breathing.
-The board-certified ENT specialists at SCENT – Southern California Ear, Nose, and Throat, treat noisy breathing in patients ranging from infants to older adults at five convenient locations in Long Beach, Los Alamitos, Huntington Beach, Newport Beach, and Torrance, California.
+The board-certified ENT specialists at SCENT – Southern California Ear, Nose, and Throat, treat noisy breathing in patients ranging from infants to older adults at five convenient locations in Long Beach, Los Alamitos, Huntington Beach, and Newport Beach, California.
 If you or a loved one has noisy breathing, call the Southern California ENT office nearest you or book an appointment online today.